curbengh/curbengh.github.io/source/_posts/firefox-doh-cloudflare.md

 - DoH
 ---

+It's not enabled by default and you can easily switch to other providers.

+<!-- more -->

 Many criticise Firefox for using Cloudflare by default in DNS-over-HTTPS.
 In reality, it's **not enabled** by default and you can **easily switch** to other providers.

-<!-- more -->

 {% cloudinary '20190525/firefox-doh.png' "'DNS over HTTPS' setting in Firefox" %}